JoshDoody/joshdoody.github.io/_posts/2016-06-02-five-salary-negotiation-tactics-everyone-can-use-to-negotiate-starting-salary.md

 ---
 layout: post
-title: Five salary negotiation tactics everyone can use to negotiate starting salary
+title: Five salary negotiation tips everyone can use to negotiate starting salary
-headline: Earn more money with these five salary negotiation tactics
+headline: Earn more money with these five salary negotiation tips
-tagline: Salary negotiation tactics to maximize your starting salary at a new job
+tagline: Salary negotiation tips to maximize your starting salary at a new job
-excerpt: Five salary negotiation tactics that everyone can use to negotiate starting salary
+excerpt: Five salary negotiation tips that everyone can use to negotiate starting salary
 context: negotiate
 author: josh
-last_modified_at: 2016-10-24
+last_modified_at: 2018-11-28
 ---
 Salary negotiation doesn't have to be intimidating.
-[Fearless Salary Negotiation]({{ site.baseurl }}) is a deep dive into the strategy and tactics of successful salary negotiation, but what if you don't have time for a deep dive?
+[Fearless Salary Negotiation](/get-started/) is a deep dive into the strategy and tactics of successful salary negotiation, but what if you don't have time for a deep dive?

-Here is a short summary of five salary negotiation tactics that everyone can use to negotiate starting salary.
-I'll just share each tactic and a quick description so you can use these tactics right away if you need them.
+Here is a short summary of five salary negotiation tips to negotiate your starting salary.
+I'll just share each tip and a quick description so you can use these tips right away if you need them.

 ## 1. Don't disclose your current or expected salary